 City of Keene property values: http://www.ci.keene.nh.us/services/

-NH Community Profiles – lookup by community or county: http://www.nhes.nh.gov/elmi/products/
+Community Profiles – lookup by the name of the community: http://www.nhes.nh.gov/elmi/products/

 Or lookup the county information:

 The official State of NH website: